Thamesmead: Original concept

 Much of Thamesmead was initially built by the Greater London Council (GLC) for rent to families moving from overcrowded back-to-back Victorian housing (also referred to as slums) in south eastern parts of Inner London.
 The area had been inundated in the Flood of 1953, so the original design placed living accommodation at first floor level or above, used overhead walkways and left the ground level of buildings as garage space.
 There is also an elevated 'escape route' from the estate to be used in the event of flooding, which runs along the top of a grassed mound to the north of Lesnes neighbourhood.

 The first residence was occupied in 1968, but already there were rain penetration problems.
 The pre-1974 parts of Thamesmead are a mix of modernist town houses, medium-rise and 12-storey blocks system-built in concrete, which have featured in various films due to their 'rough urban look'; the design of the newer buildings is more traditional and in brick.

-When the GLC was abolished in 1986, its housing assets and the remaining undeveloped land were vested in a non-profit organisation, Thamesmead Town Limited (TTL).
-TTL was a private company with an unusual form of governance.
+In 1985, the government abolished the GLC.
+They transferred ownership of Thamesmead to Thamesmead Town Limited (TTL) which was formally established in 1986, following a public vote.
 Its nine executive directors were local residents; they periodically submitted themselves to re-election.
 Subsequently six additional paid directors who did not live in the area were appointed.

-Problems of the original design
+Problems with the Estate

+Lack of Public Transport

 Despite early proposals for the Jubilee Line Extension to go to Thamesmead, via the Isle of Dogs and the Royal Docks, Thamesmead was not included and after reaching the Greenwich Peninsula, the line heads north to Stratford (via Canning Town and West Ham), despite Stratford also being on the major Central line tube link into London.
 The main reason cited for this decision was that many workers in Canary Wharf lived in Essex and could change from National Rail to the Jubilee line at Stratford and West Ham.

-Thamesmead is also cut off from the north of the River Thames and is in the centre of the 15 mi gap between the Blackwall Tunnel and the Dartford Tunnel/QE2 Bridge.
+Thamesmead is also cut-off from the north of the River Thames and is in the centre of the 15 mi gap between the Blackwall Tunnel and the Dartford Tunnel/QE2 Bridge.
 Various proposals have been made for a new river crossing, the closest of which was in the late 1980s, when there was a controversial proposal to alter the shape of London's South Circular inner orbital road to run through Oxleas Woods.
 Houses in Plumstead were compulsorily purchased but the plans fell through.
 Since then, Thamesmead has grown significantly, limiting the number of potential sites for a new river crossing.